 Rosler begins explaining the alphabetical order of kitchen utensils in the manner of a seemingly simple TV-style segment (from’ apron’ to’ tenderizer’).
 The work then leads to a performance whose critical edge comes not only from the exact analytical and emphatic understanding of the subject by the artist but also from the formal structure of his acting.

 In the video, she shows apparent defiance of the prevailing male-dominated society in which she lives by acting through aggression.
 Rosler is eager to distinguish herself from the image of a housewife.
-For example, when she holds a knife, she opposes the intended action that is common of her use when she stabs the air with it like a cold-blooded murder.
+For example, when she holds a knife, she opposes the intended action that is commonly used when she stabs the air like a cold-blooded murderer.

-To label the exploitation and thus take into account the conceptions of femininity, Rosler chooses what seems to be the lingual of a woman.
+To label the exploitation and thus consider the conceptions of femininity, Rosler chooses what seems to be the lingual of a woman.
 The black and white video of Martha Rosler’s Semiotics of the Kitchen shows her displaying the kitchenware and its tasks with sudden and aggressive motions.